 Recording FAQs

-Copy fees are $0.25 per page, marriage and civil union certificate copies are $0.25 each and plat map copies are $3.00 per page.
-Certified copies are an additional $1.00 per document.
-For copies to be returned by mail, the following handling fees apply: 1-10 Pages-$1.25 (plus 0.25 per page copy fee), 11-20 Pages-$2.00 (plus .25 per page copy fee), Over 20 pages-$2.50 (plus .25 per page copy fee).
+Copy fees are $0.25 per page, marriage and civil union license copies are $0.25 each and plat map copies are $3.00 per page.
+Certified copies are a $1.00 per document.
+For copies to be returned by mail, these handling fees will apply.
+1-10 Pages-$1.25 (plus 0.25 per page copy fee).
+11-20 Pages-$2.00 (plus .25 per page copy fee).
+Over 20 pages-$2.50 (plus .25 per page copy fee).

-For plat map copies to be returned by mail, the following handling fees apply: 1-2 Pages-$3.00 (plus $3.00 per page copy fee), 3 Pages-$3.50 (plus $3.00 per page copy fee), Over 3 Pages-$6.50 (plus $3.00 per page copy fee).
+For plat map copies to be returned by mail, these handling fees will apply.
+1-2 Pages-$3.00 (plus $3.00 per page copy fee).
+3 Pages-$3.50 (plus $3.00 per page copy fee).
+Over 3 Pages-$6.50 (plus $3.00 per page copy fee).

 To obtain a copy of a divorce decree filed in El Paso County, contact the Fourth Judicial District Court at 270 S. Tejon St., Colorado Springs, CO 80903, via Phone: 719-452-5000 or online.

-For information regarding wills or probate, contact the Fourth Judicial District Court at 270 S. Tejon, Colorado Springs, CO 80903, Phone: 719-452-5000 or online.
+For information about wills or probate, contact the Fourth Judicial District Court at 270 S. Tejon, Colorado Springs, CO 80903, Phone: 719-452-5000 or online.

-A marriage license is valid for 35 days (the ceremony must take place within 35 days of the date of the marriage license).
+A marriage license is valid for 35 days.
+The ceremony must take place within 35 days of the date of the marriage license.

 Parties must be 18 years of age or older.
 If a party is 18 years of age or older and under guardianship, written consent of the guardian is required.

-A civil union license is valid for 35 days (the ceremony must take place within 35 days of the date of the civil union license).
+A civil union license is valid for 35 days.
+The ceremony must take place within 35 days of the date of the civil union license.

 To obtain a birth or death certificate filed in El Paso County, contact the Vital Records Division of the County Health Dept. at 719-575-8492 or online at https://www.elpasocountyhealth.org/

-The Social Security Administration provides information regarding Social Security card name changes.
-Colorado Springs Social Security Office 1049 N. Academy Blvd.
-Colorado Springs, CO 80909 Phone: 800-772-1213 or 888-880-0688 http://www.socialsecurity.gov
+The Social Security Administration provides information about Social Security card name changes.
+Colorado Springs Social Security Office is at 1049 N. Academy Blvd.
+Colorado Springs, CO 80909.
+Phone: 800-772-1213 or 888-880-068.

 The Colorado Department of Revenue provides name change requirements for Driver’s Licenses.
-Colorado Department of Revenue 2447 North Union Blvd, Colorado Springs, CO 80909 (719) 594-8701 https://mydmv.colorado.gov/_/
+Colorado Department of Revenue is at 2447 North Union Blvd, Colorado Springs, CO 80909.
+Phone: (719) 594-8701.

-The U.S. Department of State provides information regarding a U.S. passport name change, (877) 487-2778 http://travel.state.gov/, National Passport Information Center
+The U.S. Department of State provides information about a U.S. passport name change.
+Phone: (877) 487-2778.

-There are several additional steps you as a property owner can take to help guard against property fraud:
+There are several steps you as a property owner can take to help guard against property fraud:

 • Check the Clerk and Recorder’s Recording website at www.epcrecords.com at least once a year to verify no deeds or mortgages have been recorded on your property without your consent.